cheomanigua/godot/rpg/README.md

 - Creatures have five skill's properties: *Strength, Intelligence, Dexterity, Endurance* and *Health*
 - *Health* property is the sum of *Strength* and *Endurance*
 - Skill's property are parsed to a dictionary variable from a JSON file.
-- The file is located at [https://drive.google.com/file/d/1Fq4q-3b1RMubc4cYm9QwMyzznOpFjcK5/view](https://drive.google.com/file/d/1Fq4q-3b1RMubc4cYm9QwMyzznOpFjcK5/view)
+- The file is located at [https://drive.google.com/file/d/1EngStPfZxbTGDxjVKbe7Zql3kBepNaq3/view](https://drive.google.com/file/d/1EngStPfZxbTGDxjVKbe7Zql3kBepNaq3/view)
+- Creatures have a basic AI by using FSM.
+Currently there are only two states: PATROL and CHASE.

 ## Doors